On this page:

 Offer students opportunities to evaluate AI-generated solutions

-Provide assessment questions together with AI-generated solutions and ask students to evaluate the solutions and supply alternatives.
+Provide assessment questions together with AI-generated solutions and ask students to sharpen their AI literacy skills by evaluating the solutions and supplying alternatives.

 • Use ChatGPT as a way for students to evaluate the validity or accuracy of a text written by a generative AI tool.
 See How to Use Generative AI Tools to Design Engaging Course Activities.